 Magrane is the founding editor of Spiral Orb, an experiment in permaculture poetics.
 He has been poet in residence at the Arizona-Sonora Desert Museum and an artist in residence in three U.S. national parks.
 He has received grants and awards from the National Endowment for the Humanities, the Arizona Commission on the Arts, and Tucson Pima Arts Council, among others.

 His creative collaborations include work in several genres, such as Borderlands Theater’s Tucson Pastorela (2010-2012), and the borderlands song cycle (F)light, which Women in Harmony, a 60-member women’s chorus, premiered in Portland, Maine in 2011.
-A current art-science collaboration, Bycatch, brings together poetics, visual art, political ecology, and marine ecology to address the (un)sustainability of Gulf of California fisheries, and was featured in an exhibit at the University of Arizona Museum of Art in Spring 2017.
+A current art-science collaboration, Bycatch, brings together poetics, visual art, political ecology, and marine ecology to address the (un)sustainability of Gulf of California fisheries, and is featured in the 6&6 art-science exhibit at the University of Arizona Museum of Art from December 2018 through March 2019.

 Magrane is the creator and curator of A Poetic Inventory of Saguaro National Park, which gathered eighty poets and writers to write pieces based on species in the park for the 2011 National Park Service and National Geographic Society BioBlitz.
 The project was replicated at Rocky Mountain National Park the following year, and has also inspired a growing number of poetic and literary inventories, including the Literary Inventory of Organ Mountains-Desert Peaks National Monument.

 Magrane has taught environmental education in the White Mountains of New Hampshire and worked as a hiking guide and naturalist in the Sonoran Desert.
 He earned his BA from Goddard College in 1998 and his MFA from the University of Arizona in 2001.
 After a decade of working as a hiking guide, he returned to the University of Arizona in 2012 to pursue a PhD in the School of Geography and Development.
 As a PhD student, he was a Carson Scholar, a Climate & Society Fellow with Climate Assessment for the Southwest, and a Confluencenter for Creative Inquiry fellow.